dilitirio/adobe-xd-scenegraph-description-format/README.md

 # Adobe XD Scenegraph Toolkit

-A technical reference and specification for the Adobe XD scenegraph data format (JSON), intended for developers building design-to-code tools.
+A toolkit for developers working with Adobe XD, including a scenegraph extractor and a detailed data format specification.
 This repository provides a detailed format reference and a practical extraction tool.

 ## AXDS Extractor (Adobe XD Scenegraph Extractor)